08:30 to 17:00 AWST Mon-Fri

 Learn more about the benefits of working in childcare

-To become a Nanny, it is highly recommended you complete this qualification:
+To become a Nanny in Australia, it is highly recommended you complete this qualification:

 CHC30121 Certificate III in Early Childhood Education and Care

-It is not mandatory to becoming a Nanny but will provide you with many advanced skills beneficial to progressing your career.
+While the course is not mandatory, it is considered the best Nanny training and will provide you with many advanced skills beneficial to progressing your career.

-The certificate includes all the right training to get started as a Nanny in Australia.
-It is also a pathway course to further study should you wish to continue your training later, such as completing the CHC50121 Diploma of Early Childhood Education and Carewhich can open up even more incredible work opportunities in this sector.
+The certificate includes all the skills to get started as a Nanny in Australia.
+It is also a pathway course to further study should you wish to continue your training later, such as completing the CHC50121 Diploma of Early Childhood Education and Care – which can open up even more incredible work opportunities in this sector!

 Regardless of tertiary qualifications, anybody working as a Nanny requires a National Police Certificate and a Working with Children Check.